 What could happen if I gain or lose weight after my procedure?

 Many patients may lose weight after having had cosmetic surgery.
-Patients who have had procedures such as liposuction, tummy tuck or a breast reduction may find that their procedure has given them a platform which they needed to then go on to lose more weight via natural methods of diet and exercise.
+Patients who have had procedures such as liposuction, tummy tuck or breast reduction may find that their procedure has given them a platform which they needed to then go on to lose more weight via natural methods of diet and exercise.
 It is generally the case that patients who maintain a stable weight after cosmetic surgery will find that the results of cosmetic surgery are also maintained with time.

 What will happen if I become pregnant after my surgery?

 There is nothing wrong with becoming pregnant after cosmetic surgery.
 Having cosmetic surgery does not affect one’s ability to have children or affect the safety of pregnancy or childbirth.
 Our bodies naturally go through changes which are associated with being pregnant.
 For certain types of procedures such as liposuction or tummy tuck one’s appearance may alter significantly after having children.
-However patients will always find that they look better than if they did not have cosmetic Surgery.
+However, patients will always find that they look better than if they did not have cosmetic surgery.

 How much time do I need off after surgery?

 The vast majority of patients who have cosmetic surgery will often need a week off work after their procedure.
 In many cases attempting to return to demanding work routines earlier can be difficult and may result in an increase in bruising and potentially lead to a delay in healing.
-Some procedures such as a tummy tuck may require more time off work.
-Your surgeon may allow gentle desk-based work after two weeks and generally most patients can restart gym and sporting activities at the 4 to 6 weeks mark.
+Some procedures, such as a tummy tuck, may require more time off work.
+Your surgeon may allow gentle desk-based work after two weeks, and generally, most patients can restart gym and sporting activities at the 4 to 6 weeks mark.

 Does cosmetic breast surgery affect my risk of developing breast cancer?

 Cosmetic surgery of the breast is not known to affect one’s risk of developing breast cancer.
 Most published research has definitively shown that procedures such as breast augmentation, breast lift or breast reduction do not increase the risk of breast cancer.
-In fact a few published studies have actually shown that patients who undergo cosmetic breast surgery may have a lower risk of breast cancer compared with women who have not undergone cosmetic surgery of the breast.
+In fact, a few published studies have actually shown that patients who undergo cosmetic breast surgery may have a lower risk of breast cancer compared with women who have not undergone cosmetic surgery of the breast.